Fall Prevention Tips for Seniors

 Other ways you can prevent falls at home can include:

-• Make sure eyeglasses are clean and are using the correct prescription
+• Making sure eyeglasses are clean and are using the correct prescription

 • Making sure the person knows how to correctly and safely use any prescribed mobility devices